Degis-Insurance/SmartContract-StyleGuide/SolidityStyleGuide.md

 #  Solidity Style Guide

 This guide is intended to provide coding conventions for writing Solidity code, specifically for Degis projects.
-The goal of this guide is consistency within Degis development.
+The goal of this guide is to better the code quality and make it more legible and consistent within Degis development.
+Use your knowledge and common sense to decide on edge cases.

 Much of the structure and recommendations have been taken from [Solidity's style guide](https://docs.soliditylang.org/en/v0.8.13/style-guide.html).
 For more examples, please refer to it.